TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/3_Collections.md

       - **Non-throwing**
         - `E poll()` - Retrieves and removes the head of the queue represented by this deque (in other words, the first element of this deque), or returns `null` if this deque is empty.
         - `E peek()` - Retrieves, but does not remove, the head of the queue represented by this deque, or returns `null` if this deque is empty.
+        - `boolean offer(E e)` - Adds an element to the back of the queue and returns whether successful.
 - **Map**
   - **HashMap**
   - **LinkedHashMap**